Traditional Chinese Medicine

 The National Institutes of Health, through the National Center for Complementary and Integrative Health and other institutes, funds ongoing research of many complementary therapies to determine their benefits and risks.
-Acupuncture has been the most studied traditional Chinese medicine treatment and has become accepted as a therapy for certain conditions in the United States.
-Promising results have been found for the use of acupuncture in treating nausea and vomiting related to chemotherapy, postsurgery pain, and pregnancy.
-Acupuncture also may be useful for other conditions such as addiction, stroke rehabilitation, headache, menstrual cramps, tennis elbow, osteoarthritis, low back pain, carpal tunnel syndrome, and asthma.
 In general, acupuncture is safe when done by a certified acupuncturist.
 The treatment can be expensive and time-consuming.

 Like conventional medicines, traditional Chinese herbal medicines may also cause side effects, trigger allergic reactions, or interact with other prescription and nonprescription medicines or herbs.
-Before you use any traditional Chinese therapies, be sure to tell your health professional about any prescription, nonprescription, or other natural supplements you are taking.
+Before you use any traditional Chinese therapies, be sure to tell your medical doctor about any prescription, nonprescription, or other natural supplements you are taking.

 To learn more about Healthwise, visit Healthwise.org.